paduagroup/clandp/README.md

    parameters (`database.ff`) must be supplied.
 See the `examples` directory.
 The connectivity (which atoms are linked by covalent bonds) is determined by the z-matrix.
-Cyclic molecules require additional `connect` records to close cycles (see the example for benzene).
+Cyclic molecules require additional `connect` records to close rings (see the example for benzene).

 2. Use the `fftool.py` script to create `.xyz` files for the molecules